Elan Language Reference

 print sq.sizeexpression

-record Types are immutable: the properties on an instance may not be changed, directly.
-However, you can easily create another instance that is a copy of the original, with all the same property values except for any specific changes made in another with clause.
+record Types are immutable: the properties on an instance may not be changed directly.
+However, you can create another instance that is a copy of the original, with all the same property values except for specific changes made in a with clause.
 The newly-minted copy (with changes) must be assigned to a new named value.
 For example:

 let sq1name be new Square() with